swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

    and we think that the package manager is more discoverable, and its role in the Swift ecosystem more clear, with it as a Swift subcommand.

-3. We that we can always choose to install a `swiftpm` alias for `swift package` if our needs or justification changes, whereas going in the other direction was considered undesirable.
+3. We believe that we can always choose to install a `swiftpm` alias for `swift package` if our needs or justification changes, whereas going in the other direction was considered undesirable.